amrutjadhav/CardChecker/README.md

 ##### Defaults
 - Currently, **CardChecker** only checks PR from *BitBucket*.

-*Most of the default described above will be configurable through the confguration API.*
+*App still work on most of the default configuration and Trello flow.
+In coming days, configuration API will add API's so that you can configure your own workflow.*

 ###### Companies using **CardChecker**
 - [HivesLab](https://www.hiveslab.com/)